 Perched atop a rocky bluff overlooking Penobscot Bay, Owls Head Lighthouse is a treasured beacon in Maine’s maritime history.
-This picturesque lighthouse, located near Rockland, serves as a navigational aid for vessels entering Rockland Harbor and has been a guiding light since the early 19th century.
+This picturesque lighthouse, located near Rockland, serves as a navigational aid for vessels entering Rockland Harbor and first lit its lamp on September 10, 1825.
+In September 2025, the station celebrated its 200th anniversary, two centuries of guiding mariners through one of the busiest harbors on the Maine coast.

 With its stunning coastal views and historical significance, Owls Head Lighthouse remains a beloved landmark for visitors and maritime enthusiasts alike.